samikshakale/github-user-stats/README.md

 ## How to Use
 Run Flask server which hosts the website on localhost:5000.
 Enter a github username in the textbox and check the checkbox if you want to retrieve statistics on ONLY the user's nonforked repositories.

-After clicking the submit button, you will be redirected to another page containing the resultsof the following statistics:
+After clicking the submit button, you will be redirected to another page containing the results of the following statistics:
 * total repository count
 * total stargazer count
 * total fork count